All Episodes

 And this is not a unique prescription offered by me.

-But this administration could jump start itself with a conservative agenda, emphasizing core principles, offer the people an alternative to the doom and gloom left, and that's exactly what we're getting from them.
+But this administration could jumpstart itself with a conservative agenda, emphasizing core principles, offer the people an alternative to the doom and gloom left.

-It's not, it's not changed since the last year and the last two years, and certainly during the last campaign, there's nothing but doom and gloom being offered by the left.
+It's not changed since the last year and the last two years and certainly during the last campaign.

 Doom and gloom is seductive.

-It's much easier to be doomy and gloomy, especially when it seems like the whole government's doomy and gloomy, than it is to be optimistic and uh and positive about being an American and about living in this country.
+It's much easier to be doomy and gloomy, especially when it seems like the whole government's doomy and gloomy, than it is to be optimistic and positive about being an American and about living in this country.

-So come out with some alternatives to this doom and gloom and demand, and this is the key, demand that the senators who are going through the motions of this resolution, either support the war or defund it.
+So come out with some alternatives to this doom and gloom and demand, and this is the key, demand that the senators who are going through the motions of this resolution either support the war or defund it.

 Let's have a little substance here, but stop undermining our armed forces with PR stunts like non-binding resolutions.

-The administration needs to assert charge here, act like they're in charge rather than reacting to all of this, uh so all these defections and what they what they appear to be.
+The administration needs to assert charge here, act like they're in charge rather than reacting to all of this.

-Uh you have senators out there who are practicing their own form of the new tone.
+You have senators out there who are practicing their own form of the new tone.

-They're cutting deals with liberals, they're undermining the administration, they're doing it on purpose.
+They're doing it on purpose.

 The administration's undermining itself with this NSA program and not being able to tell us why it's a big win-win-win.

-Uh and if you can't if you can't enforce party discipline in Congress, your own party, if you can't keep, and I know we got some wacko moderates and liberal Republicans that we're talking about national security here.
+And if you can't enforce party discipline in Congress, your own party, if you can't keep, and I know we got some wacko moderates and liberal Republicans that we're talking about national security here.

 We're talking about the war on terror.